glukinho/zabbix-veeam-rest/README.md

   * Total capacity
   * Free space, in Gb and %

-Triggers rise:
-* Backup jobs and agent jobs: last job was not successful
-* Replication jobs: last successful job was more than `{$VEEAM_REPLICA_FAILED_TIME}` ago (you can set it yourself using macros)
-* Repositories: free space less than 10%.

 ## Pre-requisites
 * Veeam Backup & Replication with Enterprise Manager installed.
 Make sure you can reach REST API: http://<veeam_ip>:9399/api/
 * Windows user with appropriate rights on Veeam host (Administrators group, I suppose) with known password.